 Advantages and examples of using CSV files to edit stores

 There are advantages to transforming your files into CSV.

-Since it’s in a plain text format and not in code, the file can be easily read by people and can be manually edited too.
+Since it’s in plain text format and not in code, the file can be easily read by people and can be manually edited too.
 If you’re an online store owner, you wouldn’t need a web developer to parse through the information for you to understand its contents.
-CSV files are also smaller in size and as a result are quicker and easier to download.
+CSV files are also smaller in size and as a result, are quicker and easier to download.

 Additionally, with your online store you can use CSV files to do the following:

 - Make bulk changes to your inventory

 CSV files are especially useful if you are switching ecommerce platforms since transferring important and large volumes of data, like a list of customer accounts, can be done much more easily by having the list exported as a CSV and then deployed.